rpm-software-management/rpm/CONTRIBUTING.md

 or rejected as a unit.
 It is okay for a PR to contain multiple commits if later commits are dependent on earlier ones.
 If earlier commits do not depend on later ones, they (should/should not) be submitted separately.

+All new features and bugfixes must include test(s).
+In the rare cases where testing is not possible due to technical limitations of the test-suite, this must be explicitly stated and the technical limitation explained.

+All new features must be documented via man pages, using the style and conventions documented in docs/man/rpm-man-template.scd.

 Pull requests should clearly state if the code is "ready for inclusion" or if further work is needed.
 Proof of concept or request